Kairotic/mistakes/dyadic.md

 {- Def 3.
 A number is a part of a number, the less of the greater, when it measures the greater -}

-This definition is a little more complex.
+This definition is a little more complex, and made particularly awkward due to the lack of the number one.